TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

     > There is an [example on roswiki](http://wiki.ros.org/actionlib#A.action_File) to demonstrate a sample `.action` file and building it.

 After all that, run `catkin_make` in the ros workspace directory.
-After a successful build, the header files for C++ nodes must be available in `devel/include/cpp_basic_nodes` directory of the workspace.
+After a successful build, the header files for C++ nodes must be available in `devel/include/cpp_basic_nodes` directory of the workspace (python libraries are in the `devel/lib/python3/dist-packages/cpp_basic_nodes` directory).
 You can see the messages created by running the command

 ```bash
 rosmsg list | grep cpp_basic_nodes/CountNumbers_cpp